brandon-d-gibbs/github.io-reading-notes-/class-02.md

 }

 ```
-The 'div' tells the CSS to select any DIV element in your HTML.
+The `div` tells the CSS to select any DIV element in your HTML.
 The next lines go on to set rules on how the background color, the text color, and centers the text within that DIV.

 ## JavaScript